Explore the award

 - The Nominator is responsible for retaining copies of the complete nomination package for future reference.

 - It is recommended that the nomination remain confidential and not be shared with the nominee.

-- Nominations may be carried forward for a further and final year, at the discretion of the Selection Committee.
+- Nominations received may be carried over for a maximum of two years at the discretion of the Selection Committee.